jim-collier/x9git/README.md

 - `git pull --ff-only` is safer than and preferable to `git pull --rebase`.

+- Merges are always `--no-ff`, so the fact that a branch existed stays visible in history.

 - `git push` only to a feature branch you created.

 - Don't `push` to `dev`, `main`, or `master`; instead, create a Pull Request.
 Even if you otherwise have the rights to, and even for small personal projects.